Authored by Paul Dillon, Mark Heroux, Michelle Hobbs and Michael Wronsky

 Planning consideration: Consider putting limitations on the acts of the partnership representative, e.g., the partnership representative cannot accept a settlement offer without first obtaining the approval of 60 percent of the partners.
 The partnership representative is identified in the annually filed Form 1065.

 Planning consideration: Consider having the partners form another entity to act as the partnership representative in case of an audit.
 This could provide partners’ input into the decision of the partnership representative.

 ASC 740 implications

 The new partnership audit regulations will require partnerships conduct an ASC 740 review of their transactions.
-Going forward, partnerships will need to analyze their tax positions to see if they meet the more-likely-than-not standard, and potentially record a deferred liability for — and identify in the income tax disclosure — positions that do not meet this standard.
-This will be a significant change from just including a disclosure that partnerships pass through their liabilities to its owners.
+Going forward, partnerships will need to analyze their tax positions to see if they meet the more-likely-than-not standard and potentially record a deferred liability for — and identify in the income tax disclosure — positions that do not meet this standard.
+This will be a significant change from just including a disclosure that partnerships pass through their liabilities to their owners.
 Even if the transaction meets the more-likely-than-not standard, the posting of a reserve may still be necessary because ASC 740 imposes limitations on the largest amount of the benefit a taxpayer can report on transactions that meet the more-likely-than-not standard.
 Consequently, a reserve and related disclosure may still be required for transactions that meet the more-likely-than-not standard.
 This is a seismic change for partnership financial statement audits.

-Planning Consideration: For partnerships with financial statement implications, begin planning for your disclosures now by identifying positions that could give rise to disclosures under ASC 740.
-The required analysis can be extensive and complex, and should be addressed accordingly when planning financial statement audit or review engagements.
+Planning consideration: For partnerships with financial statement implications, begin planning for your disclosures now by identifying positions that could give rise to disclosures under ASC 740.
+The required analysis can be extensive and complex and should be addressed accordingly when planning financial statement audit or review engagements.